luketlancaster/maintenance_tracker/README.md

 Usage Example:

 ```
-  >./maintenance_tracker delete
+  >./maintenance_tracker 9
   Which car would you like to delete?
-  1. 2000 Jetta
+  1. 2000 Volkswagon Jetta
-  2. 2012 CRV
+  2. 2012 Honda CRV
-  3. 2014 Silverado
+  3. 2014 Chevy Silverado
   > 2
-  Are you sure you would like to delete your 2012 Honda CRV? (y/n)
+  To confirm, please enter year, make, and model of this car
-  > y
+  > 2012 Honda CRV
-  2012 Honda CRV and all maintanence records deleted from database
+  2012 Honda CRV and all maintenance records removed
 ```

 Acceptance Criteria

-* User passes in `delete` command
+* User selects 9 from menu
 * List of cars printed out and user asked which car they would like deleted
-* Program asks for confirmation
+* Program asks user to type in Year, Make, and Model as confirmation
-* User types `y` or `n` to confirm or deny action
 * If confirmed, the car and all records are removed from database
 * Confirmation is printed out